Ok3ks/Ok3ks/README.md

+Hi 👋.
+I’m Emmanuel, Full Stack Engineer with exposure to AI Safety, building both traditional applications, and AI-enabled applications.
+In addition to pinned projects.

 Serial Open Source Contributions so far :
 <a href = "https://github.com/opsdroid/opsdroid/pull/2046" > #2046 </a>
 <a href = "https://github.com/aio-libs/aiohttp/pull/9745"> #9745 </a>